VATSIM-Saudi-Arabia/documentation-site/docs/Temporary I Cross the Land 2025/Pilot Briefing(s)/OEJNdocs.md

 ### 3.4 Arrival Taxi Procedure
 All aircraft participating in the event will be allocated a parking stand relative to the arrival runway.

-- **For aircraft vacating Runway 34R** <br> they can expect to be assigned Vacating Point **M7** by AIR 2 (Tower East).
+- **For aircraft vacating Runway 34R** <br> They can expect to be assigned Vacating Point **M7** by AIR 2 (Tower East).
 They will then be provided with an Arrival Taxi Route of **M7X** or **M7O**.
 Control will be handed over to GMC 2 (Ground East), where the GMC controller will guide them via taxiway L or R then hold short of V, After the handoff, APN E (Apron East) will guide them to the assigned stand.
-- **For aircraft vacating Runway 34L** <br> they should anticipate being assigned Vacating Point B5 by AIR 1.
+- **For aircraft vacating Runway 34L** <br> They should anticipate being assigned Vacating Point B5 by AIR 1.
 The assigned Arrival Taxi Route will be **B5X** or **B5O**, guiding them to Apron 1, 2, 3, 4, 5, 7 via taxiways B or C.
 <p style="text-align: center; font-style: italic;">
 To be continued
 </p>